aj0strow/webstomp/README.md

 session.error(new Error("sharp edges"))
 ```

-For real-time apps, it's practical to create lazy observables, and pipe them to the client on-demand.
-For example notifications could be an `es-observable`, `kefir` or `baconjs` stream, readable `event-stream`, etc.
+For realtime apps, it's practical to model channels as lazy observables.
+Sessions can pipe observable events to the client as message frames.
+Examples include `es-observable`, `kefir` or `baconjs` stream, readable `event-stream`, etc.

 ```js
 // When client subscribes